 Tricia Wang is a global tech ethnographer who researches how technology makes us human.
 Her research interests lie at the intersection of technology and culture—the investigation of how social media and the internet affect identity-making, trust formation, and civic participation.

 Sara M. Watson is a Fellow at the Berkman Center for Internet and Society at Harvard University.
 She is currently coauthoring a book (working title: if/then) about our future data society with John Battelle.
+Her work addresses how emerging technologies such as self-driving cars, 3D printers, the Internet of Things, and wearable sensors are turning the material world into data, blurring the lines between the physical and the digital.

 Alexandra Wood is a Berkman Center fellow contributing to the Privacy Tools for Sharing Research Data project.